Arrow (TV series): Arrow: The Dark Archer (2016)

 A third series, Arrow: The Dark Archer, is written by Barrowman with his sister Carole, and with an art team led by Daniel Sampere.
-The comic, initially set between season three and four of the show before flashing back, explores a younger Malcolm Merlyn and his past, with Corto Maltese and Nanda Parbat featured.
-Barrowman, who initially pitched the series to DC Comics as another with the ability to tell Merlyn's backstory, said he "had a backstory in my head for Malcolm from the beginning and a lot of it has made its way into our comic and onto the screen.
+The comic, initially set between seasons three and four of the show before flashing back, explores a younger Malcolm Merlyn and his past, with Corto Maltese and Nanda Parbat featured.
+Barrowman, who initially pitched the series to DC Comics as another with the ability to tell Merlyn's backstory, said he "had a backstory in my head for Malcolm from the beginning and a lot of it has made its way into our comic, and onto the screen.
 I think it's always been my job to help the audience relate to Malcolm in some way despite his questionable morals and evil ways."
 Executive producers Guggenheim and Kreisberg helped the Barrowmans ensure the story would fit within the continuity of the series.
 The 12-chapter series was released digitally once every two weeks starting January 13, 2016, before the entire story was collected in a single print edition in September 2016.

 Blood Rush

 On November 6, 2013, a six-episode series of shorts, titled Blood Rush, premiered alongside the broadcast of the show, as well as online.
-The series, which features product placement for products of its sponsor, Bose, was shot on location in Vancouver, similarly to the main show.
+The series, which features product placement for products of its sponsor, Bose, was shot on location in Vancouver, similar to the main show.
 The miniseries features Emily Bett Rickards, Colton Haynes and Paul Blackthorne reprising their roles of Felicity Smoak, Roy Harper and Quentin Lance, respectively.

 The episodes set during the course of the second season of the television series, show Roy coming to Queen Consolidated to have a meeting with Oliver.
 As he is out, Felicity tells Roy to go wait in the lobby.
 As Roy leaves, Officer Lance calls Felicity, telling her that the blood sample the Starling City police found on the vigilante, which Felicity destroyed, has resurfaced.
 Felicity then calls Roy, using Oliver's voice encoder, asking him to break into the lab to retrieve the sample.
 Felicity guides Roy through the lab, where he is able to recover the sample.
 As Roy is leaving, doctors enter the room, seemingly trapping him.
 He notifies Felicity, who then hacks into the building's PA system, and issues an evacuation notice, giving Roy a chance to escape.
 Roy gets out of the room before it enters into lock down, and is able to avoid two guards with the help of Felicity and exit the lab.
 Roy returns to Queen Consolidated, and Felicity offers to mail the acquired sample for Roy as he goes in to meet with Oliver.